 Outlet is youth-centered, respecting all individuals and honoring their differences.
 Outlet program staff provide a safe environment that is confidential, inclusive, and non-judgmental.
 Striving for social justice and engaging youth in achieving freedom, fairness, and equality for all are the core elements of the program.
 Outlet services support the emotional, physical, and social development of youth as whole individuals.

 A safe and open drop-in space for LGBTQQ+ ally folks between the ages of 13-25.
-Come get connected to community resrources, free wi-fi, volunteer opportunities, and other folks in the community.
+Come get connected to community resources, free wi-fi, volunteer opportunities, and other folks in the community.
 Or, just come hang out and do homework!
-We'll have google on hand to help you.
-Also available: gender neutral bathrooms, board games, arts and crafts, safer sex supplies, videos games, and snacks.
+We'll have Google on hand to help you.
+Also available: gender-neutral bathrooms, board games, arts and crafts, safer sex supplies, videos games, and snacks.

 Key tips on knowing your rights, discussing your experiences, and understanding your gender as you navigate your Gender identity across multiple realms.

 The Gay, Lesbian, Bisexual and Transgender National Hotline provides telephone and email peer-counseling, as well as factual information and local resources for cities and towns across the United States.
 Services are free and confidential.
 They speak with callers of all ages about coming-out issues, relationship concerns, HIV/AIDS anxiety and safer-sex information, and lots more!
 They also maintain the largest resource database of its kind in the world, with over 18,000 listings.
 Their database contains information on social and support groups, as well as gay-friendly religious organizations, sports leagues, student groups and more.
 They also have information on GLBT-friendly businesses including lawyers, doctors and various counseling professionals.